Yonsei-HEP-COSMO/DeeLeMa/README.md

 ## Citation

-If DeeLeMa benefits your research, please acknowledge our efforts by citing the following paper:
+If $\textsf{DeeLeMa}$ benefits your research, please acknowledge our efforts by citing the following paper:

 ```bibtex
 @article{Ban:2022hfk,